 The current employment rate for people with intellectual and developmental disabilities in California lags far behind the rate for those without disabilities, as well as the rate for people with all other types of disabilities.
 While a majority of people with I/DD desire to work, the State Council on Developmental Disabilities (SCDD) reports that during the past decade, little more than 13% of this population has been employed.1 Despite efforts to enhance employment opportunities, substantial barriers to accessing gainful employment still persist for a majority of these individuals.

-This reality has a significant impact on the ability of people with intellectual and developmental disabilities to afford homes.
+This reality has a significant impact on the ability of people with intellectual and developmental disabilities to afford rent.
 Currently, 8 out of 10 people with I/DD must rely on Supplemental Security Income (SSI) to support themselves.
 A typical SSI payment is around $900 a month or $10,800 a year.
 SSI-level income is less than 20% of the area median income for Los Angeles County and below the 2019 federal poverty line of $12,490.
 2 According to the 2014 Half in Ten Report from the Center for American Progress, 28.4% of adults with disabilities live in poverty, and adults with intellectual and developmental disabilities represent 16% of all adults living in poverty.

 Housing is generally considered affordable when the rent or mortgage is no more than thirty percent of a person’s income.
-For a people living on a $900 a month SSI payment, affordability would translate to no more than $270 a month.
+For people living on a $900 a month SSI payment, affordability would translate to no more than $270 a month.
 Rents at this level are nonexistent in Los Angeles County.
 In fact, in Los Angeles, an average one-bedroom apartment rents for $1,360 and is five times more than what a person living on SSI can afford.
 3

 HOPE will be looking for ways to further expand our use of their excellent services.